crea1/IT-Fornebu-Lunch-Android-App/README.md

 Description
 ---------------------------------
 Just an app for displayin the lunch menu at IT Fornebu.
-It's based on screenscraping the (IT Fornebu homepage)[http://leietaker.itfornebu.no/itfornebu/kantinemeny] which unfortunately don't update at a regular interval (if updated at all).
+It's based on screenscraping the [IT Fornebu homepage](http://leietaker.itfornebu.no/itfornebu/kantinemeny) which unfortunately don't update at a regular interval (if updated at all).
 But this is as close I could get.

+As of May 14th 2012 this is available on Google Play, but only for norwegians.
+[Check it out!](https://play.google.com/store/apps/details?id=com.kwc.itfornebulunchapp)

 Implementation
 ---------------------------------